allenmcasey/Plain-Text-Editor/README.md

 # Plain-Text-Editor
-A basic plain text editor with capability to write and save files.
+A basic plain text editor with capability to write, open, and save files.

+Menu items include Save, Save As, Open, Find, Replace, Select All, and Select Font Size.
+All of these behave as they do in applications like Microsoft Notepad.